 2013: The Year P2P Lending Became Cool

 Back in the early days of peer to peer lending (like, February) investors could choose from a thousand available loans on Lending Club’s website.
 For years the main funding for loans came from retail investors, basically people around the country who were investing their own individual cash.
 These lenders were sometimes unwilling to fund riskier borrowers because they had better options available.
 As a result, some loans took a week or more to find enough willing investors, and some loans would even fail to get funded at all.
-See the screenshot below from February 6, 2013: 1162 loans were available and one loan is still getting funding after 13 days on the platform.
+See the screenshot below from February 6, 2013: 1162 loans were available on the platform.

 Now everything has changed.
 Lending Club and Prosper continue to rise in popularity, earning outside investments (from Google) and positive coverage in the press (see Prosper on Fox Business).
 Since September 2011, every Lending Club loan has been fully funded, and most get funded within 24 hours.
 To boot, the Lending Club and Prosper loans that earn the best interest (the riskier low-grade loans) are often snapped up in minutes.
 This change is the result of peer to peer lending’s flood of institutional investors (hedge funds, money managers, etc).
 Years of positive returns coupled with recent positive press have given these well-funded institutions the confidence they needed to get involved.